Skip to Content

 Land trusts have two disadvantages.
 It is frequently difficult to finance land trust property as it’s necessary to temporarily re-convey the property out of the trust to its grantors or beneficiaries to complete the financing.
 Also, a beneficiary desiring a Section 1031 tax-free, like-kind exchange, must transfer the property from the trust, since a land trust is not a beneficial interest in real property but an interest in personal property.

-Privacy, not asset protection, is the land trust’s major advantage.
+Privacy, not Asset Protection, is the land trust’s major advantage.
 The beneficial owners won’t appear on the public records because the property is titled to the trustee.
 To the extent secrecy aids protection, the land trust can be helpful.

 Medicaid Trusts